On April 15, 1865, President Lincoln died. He was shot the night before in Ford's Theater.

 - More environmental restrictions

-- Political favoritism toward some companies over others
+- Political favoritism, or "cronyism," toward some companies at the expense of others

-Many businesses faced the alternative of going out of business or going out of the country.
-As jobs were outsourced to stay competitive, patriotic attachments diminished, giving rise to financial globalists.
+Businesses that did not receive this favoritism began to be faced with the alternative of going out of the country or going out of business.
+As companies outsourced jobs to stay competitive in the growing global market, patriotic attachments diminished, giving rise to financial globalists.

 John F. Kennedy noticed, Feb.
 6, 1961: "I have asked the secretary of the treasury to report on whether present tax laws may be stimulating in undue amounts the flow of American capital to the industrial countries abroad."